• Home

 Picture

 The last two things from Twitter I found interesting were infographics.
 One being from AITSL on how adults learn best.
-This interested me because I plan on becoming certified in ESL which often involves working with older individuals.
-The second, is an infographic on Flipped Classrooms.
-The concept of flipped classrooms has always interested and confused me.
-This infographic from eLearning Infographics showed how impactful they can be on students.
+This infographic is a powerful resource for anyone working with educators.
+The second is an infographic on Flipped Classrooms from eLearning.
+The Infographic showed how impactful flipped classrooms can can be for students.

 Picture